tc39/proposal-intl-displaynames/README.md

 Intl.DisplayNames.prototype.of( code )
 ```
 * _options_ may have "localeMatcher", "style", and "type" properties.
   * The value of _style_ could be either "narrow", "short" or "long" to indicate the length of the display names.
-For example, ofLanguage("en-US") will return "English (United States)" under "long" style, but "English (US)" under "short" style.
+For example, for type of "language", of("en-US") will return "English (United States)" under "long" style, but "English (US)" under "short" style.
 The default is "long".
-  * The value of _type_ could be either "region", "script", "language", "currency", "month", "weekday", "quarter", "dayPeriod", or "dateTimeField".
+  * The value of _type_ could be either "region", "script", "language", or "currency".
 * _code_ is a String.
 * Intl.DisplayNames.prototype.of( code ) function take a String as input and return a String, the display name of the _code_.
   * If the type is "region", the _code_ should be either an [ISO-3166 two letters region code](https://www.iso.org/iso-3166-country-codes.html),